2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 288,000 Jobs Where Technicians Logged Hours and Nobody Sent an Invoice — Level CFO

 This isn't a collections problem.
 It's not a slow-pay problem.
 It's not even a billing speed problem.
-This is work that was performed, paid for in labor cost, and then abandoned in your system.
-The money left your bank account and never came back.
+The invoice was never created.
+The money left your bank account as payroll and never came back as revenue.

 The Dollar Math